Almanac

 Defence provides health care to keep ADF members medically and dentally fit to perform their military duties.
 Defence also provides health preparation for deployment, force optimisation, health support to operations, diagnosis and treatment of injury, illness or disability, and rehabilitation services to help ADF members return to duties or transition to civilian life.

-Within the garrison setting (non-operational), ADF members have access to the range of essential health services and entitlements equitable with those provided to the Australian community including general practice, dental services, mental health and occupational psychology services, hospital care, allied health care and specialist services.
+Within the garrison setting, ADF members have access to the range of health services equitable with those provided to the Australian community including general practice, dental services, mental health and occupational psychology services, hospital care, allied health care and specialist services.

 Defence will normally provide primary health care from on-base health facilities.
-Primary health care includes services such as preventive health, general practitioner, nursing, occupational medicine services, dental, mental health, occupational and clinical psychology, pharmacy, physiotherapy, collection of pathology specimens and occupational rehabilitation.
-In some areas, Joint Health Command will also provide low-acuity inpatient care.
-24 hours a day, 7 days a week, ADF members are able to access telephone-based triage and health advice through a service known as 1800 IMSICK and the All Hours Support Line.
+Primary health care includes services such as preventive health, general practice, nursing, occupational medicine services, dental, mental health, occupational and clinical psychology, pharmacy, physiotherapy, collection of pathology specimens and occupational rehabilitation.
+In some areas, Joint Health Command provides low-acuity inpatient care.
+ADF members are able to access telephone-based triage and health advice 24 hours a day, 7 days a week.

 Defence will normally provide access to specialised services through an off-base contracted network of health providers.
-Off-base specialised services include medical, dental, mental health specialists, nursing and midwifery specialists, hospital admissions, allied health services, optometry, imaging and radiology, and pathology.
+Off-base specialised services include medical, dental, and mental health specialists, nursing and midwifery specialists, inpatient care, allied health services, optometry, imaging and radiology, and pathology.
 Garrison health personnel are responsible for providing the coordination of care, health administration and health record management that integrates the on-base and off-base health services to ensure end-to-end health care for ADF members.

 Reserve ADF members have access to the clinically necessary and relevant health services that directly enable operational preparedness for Defence activities.
 Joint Health Command also treats acute conditions as a result of military service when the member is unable to access the civilian health system.